denoland/fresh/docs/getting-started/create-a-project.md

   scaffolds out the various files and folders a fresh project needs.
 ---

-New Fresh projects can be created with using the fresh project creation tool.
+New Fresh projects can be created by using the fresh project creation tool.
 It will scaffold out a new project with some example files to get you started.

 To create a new project in the directory `"my-project"`, run: